Navneet277/TrueBot/README.md

 # TrueBot - Fake News Detection System

 TrueBot is a machine learning-based fake news detection system that helps users identify potentially misleading news articles.
-It uses a Random Forest model trained on text patterns commonly found in fake news, such as sensationalist language and clickbait.
+It uses a Logistic Regression model trained on text patterns commonly found in fake news, such as sensationalist language and clickbait.
 The system analyzes news text using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to convert text into numerical features, which are then used to classify the news as potentially real or fake.

 ## 🌟 Features